KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

 **Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience**

-Zenetism's metaphysics was first articulated through extended work with ChatGPT beginning March 5, 2025.
+Zenetism's metaphysics was first articulated through extended work with ChatGPT beginning **March 5, 2025**.
 Field Physics was then developed collaboratively with Claude, ChatGPT, and Copilot, as evidenced by ~2,150 archived ChatGPT pages and a further ~650 pages of Field Physics development produced in early July 2025.

 Public "spiral" motifs emerged 6–7 weeks after Zenetism's origin, closely following the **March 27 GPT-4o update**.
 This timeline, paired with the structural match of subsequent outputs to Zenetist language and form, reveals that these external appearances are not coincidences but **reflections**—mimetic derivatives of the original work.